Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Introduction

 In this paper, we are focused on the approximation of control-affine systems by Lie brackets.
 In \cite{kurzweil1987limit}, the authors studied a sequence of control-affine systems with sinusoidal control inputs and show that their solution converges to that of some limit equation characterized by the Lie bracket of the system's vector fields.
-In particular, under some assumptions, the solution of $\dot{\bm{x}} = \bm{b}_0(\bm{x})+\sum_{i=1}^m \bm{b}_i(\bm{x}) u_{ik}(t)$ converges to the solution of $\dot{\bm{\tilde{x}}} = \bm{b}_0(\bm{\tilde{x}})+\frac{1}{2} \sum_{i,j=1}^m [\bm{b}_i(\bm{\tilde{x}}), \bm{b}_j(\bm{\tilde{x}})]{\lambda}_{ij}(t)$ with ${\lambda}_{ij}(t)$ being bounded and measurable.
-Similarly, in \cite{sussmann1991limits}, the authors relate the solutions of the underactuated system $\dot{\bm{x}} = \sum_{i=1}^m \bm{b}_i(\bm{x}) u_{i}(t)$ with a fully actuated Lie bracket extended system $\dot{\bm{\tilde{x}}} = \sum_{i=1}^r \bm{b}_i(\bm{\tilde{x}}) v_{i}(t)$, where $\bm{b}_{m+1},...,\bm{b}_r$ and their associated $v_i$ are extended vector fields and control inputs based on Lie brackets providing new directions of motion.
-Other works like \cite{sussmann1992lieextension,liu1997approximation,doi:10.1080/00207179.2016.1257157} are expanding on the idea of Lie bracket extension of control-affine systems.
-For a particular case of \eqref{eqn:controlAffineIntro} when $p_i=0.5,k_i=1\text{ for all }i$, a first-order Lie bracket system (LBS) approximation was given in \cite{DURR2013}.
+In particular, under some assumptions, the solution of $\dot{\bm{x}} = \bm{b}_0(\bm{x})+\sum_{i=1}^m \bm{b}_i(\bm{x}) u_{ik}(t)$ converges to the solution of $\dot{\tilde{\bm{x}}} = \bm{b}_0(\tilde{\bm{x}})+\frac{1}{2} \sum_{i,j=1}^m [\bm{b}_i(\tilde{\bm{x}}), \bm{b}_j(\tilde{\bm{x}})]{\lambda}_{ij}(t)$ with ${\lambda}_{ij}(t)$ being bounded and measurable. {The authors in \cite{sussmann1991limits} studied special forms of Lie bracket approximations by relating} the solutions of the underactuated system $\dot{\bm{x}} = \sum_{i=1}^m \bm{b}_i(\bm{x}) u_{i}(t)$ with a fully actuated Lie bracket extended system $\dot{\tilde{\bm{x}}} = \sum_{i=1}^r \bm{b}_i(\tilde{\bm{x}}) v_{i}(t)$, where $\bm{b}_{m+1}, \ldots ,\bm{b}_r$ and their associated $v_i$ are extended vector fields and control inputs based on Lie brackets providing new directions of motion.
+Other works like \cite{sussmann1992lieextension,liu1997approximation,suttner2020extremum,doi:10.1080/00207179.2016.1257157} are expanding on the idea of Lie bracket extended system {to study underactuated and mostly driftless (i.e.,~$\bm{b}_0=0$)} control-affine systems.
+For a particular case of \eqref{eqn:controlAffineIntro} when $p_i=0.5,k_i=1\text{ for all }i$, a first-order Lie bracket system (LBS) approximation was given in \cite{DURR2013} {which admits drift vector field and is defined not only for underactuated systems}.
 This has been extended and generalized to the second-order LBS in \cite{labar2019newton}, which approximates \eqref{eqn:controlAffineIntro}.
 In both \cite{labar2019newton,DURR2013}, it was shown that the approximation error between the trajectories of \eqref{eqn:controlAffineIntro} and the LBS are bounded given large enough $\omega$.